SDG 17 - Partnerships for the Goals

 Danube Agrifood Master (DAFM)

-Joint Master degree study "Sustainability in Agriculture, Food Production and Food Technology in the Danube Region" (Danube AgriFood Master – DAFM) focuses on sustainable development as competent response to the upcoming challenges of climate change and protection and promotion of livelihoods.
-It uses the Danube region as a model region for all riparian regions worldwide.
+The Danube AgriFood Master (DAFM) is a joint MSc programme titled “Sustainability in Agriculture, Food Production and Food Technology in the Danube Region”.
+It addresses sustainable development as a competent response to the challenges posed by climate change and the need to protect and promote livelihoods.
+Using the Danube region as a model for all riparian regions worldwide, the programme emphasises environmentally conscious approaches to agriculture and food production.

 https://agrifoodmaster.eu/index.html